 There are emotional twists and tragedies, as there are in all war stories, but I will leave those for the reader.

-What happens will touch your heart and shock your conscience of the horrors of War.
+What happens will touch your heart and shock your conscience about the horrors of War.

 I have always looked at these acts of courage and countless moments of tragedy in this War with awe.
 How could this have actually happened?